 This report documents the work done in one annual update for Italy.
-This work was carried out by the EUROMOD core developer team, based in ISER at the University of Essex, in collaboration with a national team.
+This work was carried out by the EUROMOD core developer team, based in ISER at the University of Essex and at JRC-Seville, in collaboration with a national team.